jchengjr77/canaveral/README.md

    $ which canaveral
    ```

-   A path to the executable `canaveral` should be returned.
+   A path to the executable `canaveral` should be printed.

 #### Method 2: Go build